BlenderCN-Org/codyn/docs/pages/manual/introduction/conceptual.md

 ## Simulation
 codyn provides a number of ways to simulate (numerically integrate) your network after you have it constructed.
 You can open your network in the
-<Manual::4.
-Tools::studio> to run simulations interactively while plotting
+<Manual::Tools::studio> to run simulations interactively while plotting
 variables.
-Alternatively, you can use the <Manual::4.
-Tools::Command line> tool *cdn-monitor* to run a simulation from the terminal.
+Alternatively, you can use the <Manual::Tools::Command line> tool *cdn-monitor* to run a simulation from the terminal.
 This tool will simply output the values of the variables you specify to monitor.
-Finally, you can open the network programmatically in a number of supported programming languages (see <Manual::5.
-Bindings>).
+Finally, you can open the network programmatically in a number of supported programming languages (see <Manual::Bindings>).

 [concept]: figures/concept.png